earthai-tech/geoprior-v3/docs/source/api/tuner.rst

 .. code-block:: text

    PINNTunerBase
-      ├── generic keras-tuner search loop
+      ├── objective normalization
-      ├── backend selection
+      ├── keras-tuner backend selection
-      ├── project persistence
+      ├── trial orchestration
+      ├── callback / validation wiring
-      └── best-trial recovery
+      └── best-model recovery

    SubsNetTuner
       ├── binds GeoPriorSubsNet
       ├── infers data dimensions
-      ├── checks GeoPrior input keys
+      ├── checks required GeoPrior inputs
       ├── canonicalizes targets
       ├── separates init vs compile HPs
       └── builds the tuned GeoPrior model

-This layering is one of the strengths of the current tuner design.
+This layering is one of the strengths of the current design.
+The base class remains reusable and backend-oriented, while the specialized class keeps the scientific contract of the subsidence model close to the search logic.

 GeoPrior-specific tuning logic
 ------------------------------

-The ``SubsNetTuner`` specialization encodes several GeoPrior-specific assumptions.
+The specialization implemented in :mod:`geoprior.models.forecast_tuner._geoprior_tuner` encodes several assumptions that are specific to GeoPrior subsidence forecasting.

 These include:

-- required inputs such as
-  ``coords``, ``dynamic_features``, and ``H_field``;
+- required model inputs such as ``coords``, ``dynamic_features``, and ``H_field``;
-- canonical target names
-  ``subs_pred`` and ``gwl_pred``;
+- canonical target names ``subs_pred`` and ``gwl_pred``;
-- GeoPrior architecture defaults;
+- GeoPrior architecture defaults and default physics settings;
-- physics-aware compile defaults;
-- and search-space routing for compile-only keys such as learning rate or physics lambdas.
+- compile-time routing for loss weights and physics penalties;

-This is what makes the tuner scientifically aligned with the model, rather than being a generic high-level tuning wrapper.
+- direct coupling to the ``GeoPriorSubsNet`` constructor and compile stage.

+The class docstring also explains that the tuner is aware of the model's physics objectives and loss balance, and not just its neural-network shape.
+It explicitly describes the residual structure used during training, including groundwater and consolidation residuals.

 Compile-only hyperparameters
 ----------------------------

-One especially important API concept in the tuner stack is the distinction between:
+One especially important API concept in the tuner stack is the separation between:

-- **model-init hyperparameters**,
+- **model-init hyperparameters**, which alter the instantiated model;
-- and **compile-only hyperparameters**.

-The GeoPrior-specific tuner explicitly treats keys such as:
+- **compile-only hyperparameters**, which alter the optimizer and loss weighting behavior without changing the instantiated architecture.

+In the current implementation, keys such as the following are treated as compile-only search parameters:

 - ``learning_rate``
 - ``lambda_gw``